Telgara/How-to-make-SolidWorks-Drawings/README.md

 </p>

 c) Crop view
-Sketch the area of the part that you want to preserve, the rest will be cut out.
-Then select the “Crop View” option within the “Drawing” tool.
+Choose the area of the part that you want to preserve, the rest will be cut out.
+Then, select the “Crop View” option within the “Drawing” tool.

 <p float="left">
   <img src="https://github.com/Telgara/Images/blob/main/9.png" width="500" />